 It’s been a couple of days since you last heard from a coworker who is in charge of a very important project implementation.
 The deadline is coming up soon, and you’re planning on reaching out to said coworker to get the latest update.

-Yet, you are still not sure how exactly to formulate your message to sound professional and polite, but not overly insincere.
+Yet, you are still unsure how to formulate your message to sound professional and polite but not overly insincere.

 If this sounds familiar, you’ve come to the right place.